Get Up (Byron Stingily song): Music video

 A music video was produced to promote the single.
 It features Stingily performing with two female singers in an urban setting.
 In the beginning, they arrive in a helicopter, landing on a rooftop, before they start singing and dancing in the city surroundings.
 In between, they are also walking in the streets, handing out flyers to people.
 Later they enter a crowded nightclub, where Stingily and the women perform the song onstage in front of dancing people.
-The video was later published on Nervous Records's official YouTube channel in February 2013.
-The video has amassed more than 1.3 million views as of December 2022.
+The video was later made available on Nervous Records's official YouTube channel in 2013 and had generated more than 1.3 million views as of December 2022.

 Impact and legacy

-Matthew Francey from Ministry of Sound declared it one of the biggest tunes in dance music in 2018, "The song's triumphant chorus is perfect for the sort of sunset sessions that have become ubiquitous from Croatia to Cabo, which has helped fuel "the track's return to prominence in the sets of DJs around the world.
+Matthew Francey from Ministry of Sound declared "Get Up" as one of the biggest tunes in dance music in 2018, "The song's triumphant chorus is perfect for the sort of sunset sessions that have become ubiquitous from Croatia to Cabo, which has helped fuel "the track's return to prominence in the sets of DJs around the world.
 It was a classic then and it's a classic now, a certified banger, ready to go off."